martonpaulo/github-blog/README.md

 ## 🛠️ Technologies Used

-This project is built using React, Vite, TypeScript, Styled Components, React Router Dom, and GitHub Actions.
+This project is built using React, Vite, TypeScript, Styled Components, React Router Dom, React Compiler, and GitHub Actions.

 ## 🚀 Getting Started